With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 What’s the future with storytelling in fitness?

-Stanford’s researchers are looking at using narrative and AI as a way to improve engagement.
-Now, you can look at using fitness mobile apps to curate more authentic experiences for your users.
+Stanford’s researchers are looking at using narrative and AI to improve engagement.
+Now, you can look at using fitness mobile apps to curate more authentic user experiences.

 2. Rewards and Badges